Dynamics of Majorana Fermions on a Quantum Computer: Time Evolution via Constant Depth Circuits

 For \textit{quadratic Hamiltonians}, such as the TFIM, this problem can be circumvented using the \textit{constant depth circuit} (CDC) algorithm.
 As we discuss here, CDCs allow time evolution to be implemented with a depth that remains constant regardless of the total simulated time, thus enabling arbitrarily small $\Delta t$ without increasing circuit depth and thereby avoiding the Trotter error entirely.

-The CDC construction proceeds as follows: \begin{enumerate} \item Prepare a quantum circuit with $N$ qubits, where $N$ equals the number of spins in the target system. \item Construct \textit{matchgates}, which are the building blocks of the constant depth circuit for the desired Hamiltonian.
+The CDC construction proceeds as follows: \begin{enumerate} \item Prepare a quantum circuit with $N$ qubits, where $N$ equals the number of spins in the target system. \item Construct \textit{matchgates} (shown as G in Fig. \ref{figure:Final derivation} in Appendix C), which are the building blocks of the constant depth circuit for the desired Hamiltonian.
 At each time step, these are two-qubit gates acting on neighboring qubits in a brickwork pattern\cite{Bassman_Oftelie_2022}.
 The \textit{matchgates} depend on parameters that are unknown and must be determined. \item Numerically optimize the parameters of these \textit{matchgates} for each target time to reproduce the desired time-evolution unitary.
-The gate structure and the corresponding parameter matrix for the TFIM was derived in \cite{Bassman_Oftelie_2022}. \item Implement the circuit on IBM and run the simulation. \end{enumerate}
+The gate structure and the corresponding parameter matrix for the TFIM was derived in \cite{Bassman_Oftelie_2022}.
+For the TFIM, the corresponding parameters for each G appear in the form